animal-tree/Another-Version/2-Opposing-views.md

 In addition to losing all of my hair — head, eyebrows, and eyelashes — due to the Dupilumab cessation, I also lost my fingernails in functionality in later 2018, also unambiguously due to the Dupilumab cessation.
 They regrew, healthily functional enough, after being purple, and bendy like putty, for a really long time, maybe into 2019.

+My grandma actually told me I had her nails.
+I even remember where.
+But I also have her eyes, and my mom's eyes, brown eyes.
+But, randomly, my grandma mentioned it, about my nails, when we were sitting in the backseat of the car.
+My mom and grandpa were in the front seats.
+My mom was probably driving us to the Jewish Community Center, to swim in the pool there.
+My grandma saw my fingers and just mentioned that I had her nails, unusual.

 Without hair, without eyebrows and eyelashes, with even my grandma's fingernails purple and bending out of my nails, and isolation and heavy workloads, just what I needed was a >6 months course of benzos to get all the symptoms of early-onset dementia.

 ## How my grandma probably got dementia